abinit/abinit/doc/tutorial/eph4mob.md

 %Therefore it is possible to employ the star-function interpolation by Shankland, Koelling and Wood in the improved version proposed by Pickett to fit the {\it ab initio} results.
 This interpolation technique, by construction, passes through the initial points and satisfies the basic symmetry property of the band energies.
 %It should be stressed, however, that this Fourier-based method can have problems in the presence of band crossings that may cause unphysical oscillations between the {\it ab initio} points.
 To reduce this spurious effect, we prefer to interpolate the QP corrections instead of the QP energies.
 The corrections, indeed, are usually smoother in k-space and the resulting fit is more stable.
 -->

-### Transport calculation from SIGEPH.nc

-The routine that computes carrier mobilites is automatically invoked when [[eph_task]] = -4 is used and a *TRANSPORT.nc* file with the final results is produced.
-There are however cases in which one would like to compute mobilities from an already existing SIGEPH.nc file without performing a full self-energy calculation.
-In this case, one can use [[eph_task]] = 7 and specify the name of the SIGEPH.nc file with [[getsigeph_filepath]].
-The advanced input variable [[transport_ngkpt]] can be use to downsample the $\kk$-mesh used to evalute the mobility integral.